 A simple outlet lake has a threshold.
 The outflow ends if the water level drops below the threshold.
 Lake mean depth below the threshold is specified in GeoData.txt or LakeData.txt as lake_depth in meters.
 Lake depth can also be set by parameters, i.e general parameter gldepo or olake region parameter olldepth.
 The threshold is also the the water level of the lake at the start of a simulation.
 The current water level is denoted as wlm in Fig. 2.
 For printing, the outlet lake water level (output variable wcom) is calculated in meters and you can set a reference level (w0ref) in LakeData.txt to get the same height system as any observations of the lake's water level.
 The lake's w0ref is added to the water level above the threshold.
-It is possible to adjust the output wcom for the actual amplitude of the regulation volume (wamp), this may be useful because the lake is assumed to have vertical sides in the calculations.
+HYPE assumes the lake has vertical sides in the calculations, thus the observed variation may be larger than the simulated variation.
+It is therefore possible to adjust the output wcom for the actual amplitude of the regulation volume (wamp).
+This will make the simulated and recorded water stage comparable below the threshold for a regulated lake.